gate-computer/gate/README.md

 - Programs other than **gate** may need external tools depending on their configuration and [capabilities](Capabilities.md).

-There are two approaches to building Gate: using Go directly, or via Make.
+There are two approaches to building Gate: the normal Go way, or via the make.go build system.

-### Build using Go
+### Normal build using Go

 Build requirements: